 Informing employers, educational institutions, etc, of a change in name, pronouns, title, identity, etc.

 How long does it last?

 Organisations will normally expect changes to be permanent, though you may make changes several times if you like.

 We’ve created a checklist of places you might want to notify of a change of names, pronouns or title.

 Organisations to notify

-- DVLA: There is information about how to change name or gender with the DVLA on the GOV.UK website.
+There is information about how to change name on the electoral roll on the GOV.UK website.

 You may wish to update you name or gender on your birth, marriage, or civil partnership certificates.
 The only way to do this is through obtaining a gender recognition certificate (GRC).

 Is there something missing from this page?
 Have you spotted something that isn't correct?
 Please tweet us or message us on Facebook to let us know, or file an issue on GitHub.

 Page last updated: March 2019